-A mentor is a safe adult friend who provides a young person with unconditional friendship, support, and encouragement.
-Mentors want to help young people in our community reach their full potential.
+A mentor is a safe adult friend who provides a young person with unconditional support and encouragement.
+Mentors want to help young people reach their full potential.
 To be a TeamMate is to serve as a beacon of hope.

-All young people benefit from the interaction with a positive and successful adult role model in their lives.
-Over time, mentors help young people build confidence, encourage positive choices, and visualize a bright future.
+All young people benefit from positive and successful adult role models in their lives.
+Over time, mentors help young people build confidence, embrace positive choices, and visualize a bright future.

 Mentors give the gift of focused time.
-To the untrained eye, mentors and mentees may appear to simply be playing a game, shooting hoops, or eating lunch when they meet.
-An element of fun is involved, but ultimately, mentors watch for and affirm student strengths.
-They spend time listening and acting as sounding boards for their students.
+They spend time listening and acting as sounding boards for their mentees.
+To the untrained eye, mentors and mentees may appear to simply be coloring, playing a game, or shooting hoops when they meet.
+An element of fun is involved, but ultimately, mentors watch for and affirm strengths.

 TeamMates meet at school once a week with the goal of 24 visits each school year.
-Research on mentoring shows that three years is the ideal length of time for mentors and mentees to cement a lasting, impactful relationship.
-Therefore, TeamMates requests a three-year commitment from mentors.
-Fortunately, many mentors not only meet this request, they surpass it by staying with their mentee through high school graduation.
+Research shows that three years is the ideal length of time for mentors and mentees to cement a lasting, impactful relationship.
+Fortunately, many mentors not only meet this commitment, they surpass it by staying with their mentee through high school graduation.